DevSDK/calc-infinity-and-NaN/explainer.md

     }
     ```

-    This case div's computed width will be a maximum value(≈1.79769e+308) of double type.
+    This case div's computed width will be a maximum value(≈3.35544e+07) of computed style.

      In case of NaN:
      ``` CSS
         width:clac(NaN*1px);
      ```
-     The value will be a maximum value(≈1.79769e+308) of double to indicate infinity.
+     The value will be a maximum value(≈3.35544e+07) of computed style to indicate infinity.

 2. **\<time>**
    ```CSS